 To Password Protect a Pages Document:

 Save the file!
-This does not have to be completed prior to setting the password, but I highly recommend it in order to avoid losing your information.
+This does not have to be completed before setting the password, but I highly recommend it to avoid losing your information.
 Password-protecting the file will not prevent you from losing unsaved data.

 Click File, then Click Set Password.